 Last month, I enjoyed a FABULOUS holiday in the incredibly beautiful Maldives.
 You can read my trip reports here:

-- Trip report: Qatar Airways B787 Dreamliner Business Class Brussels to Doha
+- Review: Qatar Airways B787 Dreamliner Business Class Brussels to Doha

-- Trip report: Qatar Airways A330 Business Class Doha to Male (today)
+- Review: Qatar Airways A330 Business Class Doha to Male (today)

 - Review: Jumeirah Dhevanafushi